77063code/aaliya-gallery/README.md

 7. Stats alignment is a bit messed up
 8. The message button needs to me made bigger
 9. There should be a register button on the home page
+10. the loginids need to be of correct format to align with bucket names

 UPLOAD BRANCH